 For me, it’s an essential quality for my life now and going forward.
 The confidence I have in myself, my beliefs, my choices and decisions…these are all a part of who I am at this time in my life, and I believe is one of the 3 most important things to learn in life.

-If you’re a women wondering how to reinvent yourself at 60, this might be just what you need.
-It is so important in our life, and it’s never too late to give the self confidence a boost!
+If you’re a woman wondering how to reinvent yourself at 60, this might be just what you need.
+It is so important in our life, and it’s never too late to give the self-confidence a boost!

 It doesn’t mean that I obsessively map out my every move to the tiniest detail.
 I’m old enough to know better than that.

 But my plan does mean that I have a purpose for what I am doing; purposeful living on a daily basis is how I define it.
 And along with the purposeful day-to-day living is a set of goals that I’m working toward.

 As we move through midlife, several things can happen: